Prospective Member Checklist

 We’re excited you want to learn more about the Ashland Cohousing Community!
 The purpose of this process is to help you discover if ACC is a good fit and learn if our community’s values, policies, and expectations resonate with your vision of community living.
 We’re hoping this will help you, as a prospective member, make an informed decision about joining our cohousing community and create opportunities for new relationships and collaboration.
-This process is meant to be an enjoyable exploration into community, allowing us to get to know one another and experience the joys of living in community.
+This process in not mandatory!
+It's just meant to be an enjoyable exploration into community, allowing us to get to know one another and experience the joys of living in community.
 You will be given the phone number of a community member who will be your main contact, but we also encourage you to meet with as many members as you can.

 Before Making an Offer

 We strongly recommend all of the following before making an offer on a house:

 - Review Membership Information on the Website

 We strongly recommend that you read all the items under Membership on the Ashland Cohousing Community Website thoroughly (and before you have tea with the group) so you can better understand the values and existing policies, and note any questions that come up.